pablomatiasgomez/utn.ba-helper/README.md

 XLS parser is used to parse information from xls documents.
 The file located at `js/lib/xls.full.min.js` should be updated using the `full` version of the SheetJS module, which can be downloaded at https://cdn.sheetjs.com/ or directly from cdnjs at https://cdnjs.com/libraries/xlsx

+### ChartJS

+Used to render charts in the UI.
+File: `js/lib/chart.umd.js` can be downloaded from https://cdnjs.com/libraries/Chart.js (the umd file has to be used)